cobwebos/docs/articles/application-gateway/application-gateway-configure-redirect-powershell.md

 $urlPathMap = Get-AzureRmApplicationGatewayUrlPathMapConfig -Name "urlpathmap" -ApplicationGateway $gw

 # Add a new rule to handle the redirect and use the new listener
-Add-AzureRmApplicationGatewayRequestRoutingRule -Name "rule6" -RuleType PathBasedRouting -HttpListener $listener -UrlPathMap $urlPathMap -RedirectConfiguration $redirectconfig -ApplicationGateway $gw
+Add-AzureRmApplicationGatewayRequestRoutingRule -Name "rule6" -RuleType PathBasedRouting -HttpListener $listener -UrlPathMap $urlPathMap -ApplicationGateway $gw

 # Update the application gateway
 Set-AzureRmApplicationGateway -ApplicationGateway $gw